Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:qsp}, working in the Schr\"{o}dinger picture, we shall quickly review the quantization of the tensor perturbations in an evolving universe and arrive at the wavefunction governing the perturbations.
-In Sec.~\ref{sec:tps-mb}, we shall describe the evolution of the tensor perturbations in a specific matter bounce scenario and obtain the resulting tensor power spectrum.
+In Sec.~\ref{sec:qsp}, working in the Schr\"{o}dinger picture, we shall quickly review the quantization of the tensor perturbations in an evolving universe and arrive at the wave function governing the perturbations.
+In Sec.~\ref{sec:tps-mb}, we shall review the evolution of the tensor perturbations in a specific classical matter bounce scenario and obtain the resulting tensor power spectrum.
+This discussion will provide the background for appreciating the effects of the CSL mechanism on the tensor power spectrum.
 In Sec.~\ref{sec:stm}, using the Wigner function, we shall examine the squeezing of the quantum state describing the tensor modes as they evolve in a matter bounce.
 In Sec.~\ref{sec:i-csl-mb}, after a brief summary of the essential aspects of the CSL mechanism, we shall study its imprints on the tensor power spectrum produced in a matter bounce.
-In Sec.~\ref{sec:i-csl-tps-gb}, we shall discuss the evolution of the tensor perturbations in a more generic bounce and evaluate the corresponding tensor power spectrum, including the effects due to CSL.
+In Sec.~\ref{sec:i-csl-tps-gb}, we shall discuss the evolution of the tensor perturbations in a more generic classical bounce and evaluate the corresponding tensor power spectrum, including the effects due to CSL.
 Finally, in Sec.~\ref{sec:csl-c}, we shall conclude with a brief summary of the main results.

 Note that we shall work with natural units wherein $\hbar=c=1$, and define the Planck mass to be $M_{_{\rm Pl}}=(8\, \pi\, G)^{-1/2}$.
 Working in $(3+1)$-spacetime dimensions, we shall adopt the metric signature of $(+,-,-,-)$.
 Also, overprimes shall denote differentiation with respect to the conformal time coordinate~$\eta$.